shanep/shanep.github.io/docs/cs155/course-introduction.md

 # Course Introduction

 The purpose of this class is to get you familiar with version control, specifically Git.
-This is a hands on class that consists of reading about concepts and then practicing those concepts with walk through labs.
-Git can only be mastered by **lots** of practice so we will be doing a lot of labs that involve interacting with existing repositories.
+This is a hands-on class that consists of reading about concepts and then practicing those concepts with walk-through labs.
+Git can only be mastered by **lots** of practice, so we will be doing a lot of labs that involve interacting with existing repositories.
-In future classes you will then start to use Git when working on team assignments.
+In future classes, you will then start to use Git when working on team assignments.

-Before we get started learning about Git we need to introduce basic terminal usage.
+Before we get started learning about Git, we need to introduce basic terminal usage.
 You will primarily be using the terminal to interact with Git in this class.
-While you can do most basic git operations using a Graphical User Interface(GUI), advanced operations will require you to use the terminal.
+While you can do most basic git operations using a Graphical User Interface (GUI), advanced operations will require you to use the terminal.
 We will leverage the integrated terminal of VSCode to interact with Git.